Static Line Cable Systems

 A properly designed system will comply with AS1891.2, AS1891.4 and the Managing the Risk of Falls at Workplaces Code of Practice.
 There are also certain duties placed upon the PCBU by the Work Health & Safety Regulation 2011 which must also be taken into consideration such as training and induction requirements and rescue.

-One of the legal duties placed upon the owner of a fall arrest system by the Work Health and Safety Act is that of providing relevant information and training on how to use the static line system safely.
+One of the legal duties placed upon the owner of a fall arrest system by the Work Health and Safety Act is that of providing relevant information and training on how to use the system safely.
 As a minimum you must provide information regarding the type of system, when it was installed, the rating of the system, when it was last inspected and how to correctly attach.
 This information should be part of the procedure manual you have for the system.
-If a worker was to have an incident, it is up to you as the owner to prove that you provided sufficient information and training during the induction for that worker to have been able to work safely.
+If a worker was to have an incident, it is up to you as the owner to provide that you provided sufficient information and training during the induction for that worker to have been able to work safely.
 To help with this, we have induction videos on how to use a static line system safely, including how to attach, what equipment to use and the three methods of attachment.
-To read more about the methods of attachment click here or to find our more about our range of induction and training videos view our Video Induction page
+To read more about the methods of attachment click here

 TRAVEL8 Horizontal Life Line installations